 When an opportunity arises for advancement or a special task force that is part of your future career plan – raise your hand.
 Say “pick me” and figure out the rest later.
 There are countless people who have said they have skills they don’t, in order to get the job and then they quickly learn those skills.

 Manage your brand.
-It is a fine line between assertive, effective and bitchy.
 There has been a long history of discrepancies between men and women in this matter.
 Men are assertive, women are aggressive.
 Men age gracefully, women are haggard.
 It is a narrow tightrope we walk when it comes to the impressions we leave with others.
-The best advice is to be confident in your knowledge, experience and skills and be yourself.
+The best advice is to be confident in your knowledge, experience, and skills and be yourself.
 Don’t try to be “like a man” in the business world, be who you are naturally and you will gain the respect and position you desire.

 Find joy.
 This can be a challenge.
 We are so busy working for and helping others we neglect to look for and acknowledge the joy in our lives.
 Although you may not have achieved everything you hope to, find and acknowledge the joy you have in your life right now.
 Let go of the guilt and relish the joy.